 The reciprocating saw uses other tools to perform optimally.
 These tools contribute to the outstanding quality of the reciprocating saw in a straight cut, and they are as follows:

 - Blade Clamp: This feature makes your saw deliver cuts from different angles.
-This tool allows for switching the blade between four different positions to aid visibility.
+This tool allows for switching the blade between four positions to aid visibility.
 Therefore, it gives room for better accuracy and precision in cutting.

 - Anti-Vibrant Handles: This feature minimizes the vibration that gets to the arm during cutting.
 Also, it prevents slippage of the handle when wet/sticky.